 Search of a student and their possessions, including vehicles, may be conducted at any time the student is under the jurisdiction of the Board of Education, if there is a reasonable suspicion that the student is in violation of law or school rules.
 A search may also be conducted to protect the health and safety of others.
-All searches may be conducted with or without a student's consent.
+All searches may be conducted with or without a student's consent and may include the use of a metal detecting wand.